-Certificates/Licenses: Valid Teaching license/certificate with appropriate endorsements.
+CERTIFICATES/LICENSES: Valid Teaching license/certificate with appropriate endorsements.
 Must meet federal No Child Left Behind requirements for Highly Qualified as defined by the State Department of Education.

-Language Skills: Ability to read, analyze and interpret general business periodicals, professional journals, technical procedures, and governmental regulations.
+LANGUAGE SKILLS: Ability to read, analyze and interpret general business periodicals, professional journals, technical procedures, and governmental regulations.
 Ability to write reports, business correspondence, and procedure manuals.
 Ability to establish and maintain effective working relationships with students, peers, parents and community.
 Ability to speak clearly and concisely in written and oral communication.

-Mathematical Skills: Ability to add, subtract, multiply and divide all units of measure, using whole numbers, common fractions, and decimals.
+MATHEMATICAL SKILLS: Ability to add, subtract, multiply and divide all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to create and interpret graphs.
 Ability to apply mathematical concepts to practical situations.

-Reasoning Ability: Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
+REASONING ABILITY: Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

-Other Skills and Abilities: Ability to apply knowledge of current research and theory to instructional program; ability to plan and implement support based on school objectives and the needs and abilities of students.
+OTHER SKILLS AND ABILITIES: Ability to apply knowledge of current research and theory to instructional program; ability to plan and implement lessons based on school objectives and the needs and abilities of students.
 Ability to establish and maintain effective relationships with students, peers and parents; skill in oral and written communication.
 Ability to perform duties with awareness of all NHA requirements and School Board policies.
 Ability to use technology for instructional purposes and to teach current technology skills and the use of technology tools for grade level.
 Ability to apply knowledge about legal issues to the work setting.